Bishop Schuckardt - Were His Holy Orders Valid?

 The Sacraments administered in the Catholic Church enjoy the presumption of validity, i.e., the sacraments received in the Catholic Church are presumed to be valid unless proven otherwise.
 This doctrine of the Church is easily understandable when one considers the facts regarding them, i.e., the required training of all Catholic ministers, the Church’s constant and vigilant oversight over her Sacraments, the Divine protection which the Catholic Church alone enjoys, etc.

-The validity of his Orders must rather be examined from the actually source, and in this case there are actually two sources, as one of the bishops (Rogers) got himself consecrated twice, both times in different sects - once in The African Orthodox Church and then again in the North American Old Roman Catholic Church.
+The validity of his Orders must rather be examined from their actual source, and in this case there are two sources, as one of the bishops (Rogers) got himself consecrated twice, both times in different sects - once in The African Orthodox Church and then again in the North American Old Roman Catholic Church.

 TWO LINES OF EPISCOPAL LINEAGE